Trade wars cost U.S., China billions of dollars each in 2018

 "Input price pressures remained elevated in part due to tariffs, particularly in manufacturing and construction, and firms were struggling to pass these higher costs onto customers," the Dallas Federal Reserve said.

-The Big Three Detroit automakers - General Motors, Ford and Fiat Chrysler Automobiles – have each said higher tariff costs will result in a hit to profits of about $1 billion this year.
+The Big Three Detroit automakers - General Motors Co <GM.N>, Ford Motor Co <F.N> and Fiat Chrysler Automobiles <FCHA.MI> – have each said higher tariff costs will result in a hit to profits of about $1 billion this year.

 The pain is ongoing, economists say: Ford and Fiat expect a similar hit in 2019.